MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/scratch.md

 # First level heading

-See the markdown for this file at https://github.com/Microsoft/Azure-RMSDocs-pr/blob/master/Azure-RMSDocs/scratch.md
+See the markdown for this file [in Github](https://github.com/Microsoft/Azure-RMSDocs-pr/blob/master/Azure-RMSDocs/scratch.md); see the markdown reference in [the EM Pilot style guide](https://worldready.cloudapp.net/Styleguide/Edit?id=2781&topicid=36931).

 ## second level heading
 ### Third level heading